$20.00 per semester

 For Washington State residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit www.wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at loanadvocate@wsac.wa.gov.

-The following estimates are based on the current price per credit of $925.
-These charts do not include non-tuition expenses, such as books & supplies, loan fees, housing, transportation, etc.
+The following estimates are based on the current price per credit of $960.
+These are estimates only.

 | Per Semester (12 credits) | Per Year (24 credits) | |